 After everything was screwed in, we did six coats of matte polyurethane to make sure the surface was protected.
 I think it turned out pretty nice in the end.

 In the end, the wood for this project cost around $250.
-Compared to $1,300 for the West Elm one, I can easily justify the time it took to construct it.
-Plus, we can now say that we built our own table and it turned out great.
+Compared to $1,300 for the West Elm Emmerson Dining Table, I can easily justify the time it took to construct it.
+Plus, we can now say that we built our own modern reclaimed wood table and it turned out great.

 Check back in tomorrow when we share the tutorial for how we built the waterfall benches to go along each side!